ptsteadman/notebook/essays/gray-man-style.md

-The earliest reference I could find online to the concept of the gray man is in a blogpost on the "Western Rifle Shooters Association" website, alongside numberous other articles about firearms, survival, and anti-government politics.
+The earliest reference I could find online to the concept of the gray man is in a blogpost on the "Western Rifle Shooters Association" website, alongside numerous other articles about firearms, survival, and anti-government politics.
 This piece, authored by someone called Habcap in a sort of Goofus and Gallant style, presents gray man as more of an identity than a strategy.
-"The Young Grey Man is dismissed as a wimp, the Older as a doddering old fool."
-Also, Habcap presents gray man as something that can be practiced in a group: "[The Gray Man] practices with his weaponry in private, or only with his fellow Grey Men, always in a secluded location."
+Example: "The Young Grey Man is dismissed as a wimp, the Older as a doddering old fool."

 This all begs the obvious question: why be a survivalist anyways, if it can be such a liability?
-Wouldn't it be better to deal with the fact that survival is socially determined, and not just individually determined?
+Wouldn't it be better to accept the idea that survival is socially determined?

-I think the answer to this question, from the position of the gray man, is that survivalism is a political position interwined with other libertarian, conservative, and anti-government politics.
+The problem with embracing concerns with the survival of society as a whole is that survivalism is often a political position enmeshed with other libertarian, individual, and anti-government politics.
 This is clear from the context of the early acticles establishing the gray man concept: information about second amendment law, tea party activism, and legal research tools.
 For these libertarian survivalists, being gray is in tension with their desire to share their political beliefs, and many comments on the Habcap article discuss this conflict.
+Perhaps as a way to ease this tension, Habcap presents gray man as something that can be practiced secretly with a group: "[The Gray Man] practices with his weaponry in private, or only with his fellow Grey Men, always in a secluded location."

-Later discussions of the gray man concept seem to be centered on survivalist content farms as a response to a fantasy urban survival scenario, and to promote certain survival tactics and gear, often with affilaite links to Amazon.
+Later writing about the gray man concept seems to be centered on survivalist content farms as tactics for a fantasy urban survival scenario, and to promote certain survival courses and gear.
 In these later pieces, gray man is less of a lifestyle ideal than a situational strategy, recycled for clickbait purposes.
-For later adopters of survivalist practices, survivalism is less of a political position and more of a hobby.
-The tension that these later adopters face is therefore a tension between wanting to share their hobby and wanting to actually survive a SHTF scenario.
+For many younger survivalists, survivalism is less of a political position and more of a hobby.
+The tension that these later adopters face is therefore a tension between wanting to share their hobby and wanting to actually survive if SHTF.

-Undercover agents also make tactical use of gray man, even if they don't call it gray man.
-For example, consider the man photographed in this tweet thread from Chelsea Manning:
+Undercover agents and military professionals also make tactical use of gray man.
+For the military, 'gray man' is taught as a survival tactic for POWs.
+To get an idea of what military gray man looks like, consider the man photographed in this tweet thread from Chelsea Manning:

 https://twitter.com/xychelsea/status/880963473437585408?lang=en

-Manning argues that the man failed to be sufficiently gray.
-She states that his heavily rubberized business casual shoes leak the fact that he's prepared for violence at any moment.
-A wolf in sheep's clothing.
+Manning states that this man's heavily rubberized business casual shoes leak the fact that he's an undercover agent, prepared for violence at any moment.

 When I described the gray man concepts to my friends, many of them immediately said something along the lines of "so this is normcore for preppers/racists/republicans".
 And it's true: the abstract concept of gray man is very similar to the concept of normcore as it was originally defined by K-HOLE[1].
-(Note that this abstract concept is quite different to how normcore has been implemented in culture.)
+Note that this abstract concept is quite different to how normcore has been implemented in culture.
 But normcore differs from gray man in one key
-respect: the ostensible motivations behind each concept and associated practice.
+respect: the ostensible motivations behind each concept and practice.
 K-HOLE says that normcore is "a path to a more peaceful life", through the realization that "adaptability leads to belonging and connection".
-Some stated motivations behind gray man include "staying alive", "avoiding kinetic confrontation", and "[staving] the impending onslaught of self-appointed have-nots".
+Some stated motivations behind gray man include "keeping your preps, "avoiding kinetic confrontation", and "[staving] the impending onslaught of self-appointed have-nots".

 Normcore has a become an immediately recognizable look that makes cool people look even cooler.
 I think that the same sort of process will happen with the